 Number Two Possibly Overboard Technique: Washing Cloth Diapers in Mesh Lingerie Bags

 I’ve reserved this one for my most special (and pricey) cloth diapers.
-All of my Ragababe All in One’s are washed inside of a medium sized mesh lingerie bag.
-This is the biggest way to limit wear and tear on a cloth diaper in your washer.
 I think this also be the most labor intense.
 I make sure that the diaper is folded so the inside is out.
 I still want them clean!
 Admittedly, this is for sure overboard.
-But it makes me feel better :)
+But it makes me feel better when the diaper was an investment ;)

 Number One Possibly Overboard Technique: Doing a Separate Load to Wash Shells